brson/brson.github.com/_posts/2021-01-30-dfinity-impressions.md

 ```
 $ dfx new firsttest

-The dfinity Canister SDK sends anonymous usage data to dfinity Stiftung by
+The Dfinity Canister SDK sends anonymous usage data to Dfinity Stiftung by
 default.
 If you wish to disable this behavior, then please set the environment
 variable DFX_TELEMETRY_DISABLED=1.
 Learn more at https://sdk.dfinity.org.